-Scientific or technical information in this report has been prepared under the supervision of Mr Joe Clarry, a consultant to the Company and a Member of the Australian Institute of Geoscientists (MAIG) and Mr Shane Tomlinson, a casual employee of the Company and a Member of the Australian Institute of Geoscientists (MAIG).
-Mr Clarry and Mr Tomlinson have sufficient experience which is relevant to the style of mineralisation under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves" (the JORC Code).
-Mr Clarry and Mr Tomlinson consent to the inclusion in this report of the information in the form and context in which it appears.
+Scientific or technical information in this report has been prepared under the supervision of Mr Shane Tomlinson, a casual employee of the Company and a Member of the Australian Institute of Geoscientists (MAIG).
+Mr Tomlinson has sufficient experience which is relevant to the style of mineralisation under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves" (the JORC Code).
+Mr Tomlinson provides consent to the inclusion in this report of the information in the form and context in which it appears.